 Teachers in primary school have a significant opportunity to mobilise the pro-social behaviours of students.
-Following completion of the pre-program survey, students could be encouraged to identify sharing, helping and cooperative behaviour among friends and classmates.
+Following completion of the pre-program survey, students could be encouraged to identify sharing, helping and cooperative behaviours among friends and classmates.

-Children who are victimized:
+Children who are victimised:

-Research findings have shown that children who report being victimised also report feeling "lonely" and "isolated" at school and this impacts their well-being.
-Our research shows that having just "one good friend" is a protective factor.
+Research findings have shown that children who report being victimised also report feeling 'lonely" and 'isolated' at school and this impacts their well-being.
+Our research shows that having just 'one good friend' is a protective factor.